chriscomeau/SkyriserVideoPoker/README.md

 * For older BlackBerry devices (7200 series)
 * Couldn't find origial source code, had to decompile them from Java executable.

+**Note**: This project is for reference only and does not compile.
+Some image/sound assets and libraries were removed.

 ##### Screenshots